qztama/Anilinkz-Anime-Updater/README.md

 and it will keep track of the episode you watched last.

 How to use:
+Turn on google developer mode in the chrome browser.
-Drag the crx file into your google extension page.
+Download the files and drag the folder into your chrome extension page.
 To add an anime, go to the anime series page and click the green '+' button.
 To remove an anime, click the icon on the top right and click the 'x' button corresponding to the anime you want to remove.
 The 'play' button will take you to the series page.